Doctor of Leadership Program

 Program Structure

-The Doctor of Leadership (DOL) at Monarch Business School Switzerland follows a structured, milestone-based design that combines academic rigor with professional application.
-Each phase builds on the previous one, guiding the candidate from the foundations of leadership inquiry to the completion and defense of an applied doctoral manuscript.
-The sequence encourages both reflective scholarship and practical integration, ensuring that research outcomes hold direct value for organizations, teams, and leadership practitioners.
+The Doctor of Leadership (DOL) at Monarch Business School Switzerland follows a structured, milestone-based progression designed to integrate academic rigor with professional relevance.
+Each phase builds upon the last, guiding candidates from foundational inquiry to the development, completion, and formal defence of an applied doctoral manuscript.
+This progression emphasizes reflective scholarship, ethical leadership practice, and the generation of research outcomes that hold direct value for organizational and societal contexts.

 This progressive approach strengthens the candidate’s analytical, methodological, and self-reflective capabilities while reinforcing Monarch’s philosophy of leadership as a process of ethical action and human understanding.
 Throughout the program, faculty mentors and institutional review panels provide individualized guidance to help candidates integrate theory with practice and maintain the highest standards of applied doctoral scholarship.